dhis2/tool-whitespace-remover/README.md

-# Whitespace Cleaner
+# Whitespace Cleaner Tool
-DHIS2 app to remove trailing, leading and double white space in metadata (name, shortName, description, code properties).
+Tool to remove trailing, leading and double white space in metadata (name, shortName, description, code properties).

+> **WARNING**
+> This tool is intended to be used by system administrators to perform specific tasks, it is not intended for end users.
+It is available as a DHIS2 app, but has not been through the same rigorous testing as normal core apps.
+It should be used with care, and always tested in a development environment.

 ## License
-© Copyright HISP Centre
+© Copyright University of Oslo 2024

 ## Getting started